jimSampica/cheapskate/README.md

 # Cheapskate

 A simple scripted tool that cleans up resources hosted in Azure.
-Can be used to save money by periodically wiping test or sandbox environments.
+Can be used to save money by periodically destroying test or sandbox environments.

 This tool leverages the Azure CLI to automatically destroy [Deployment Stacks](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-stacks?tabs=azure-powershell).